 Spring Valley Prenatal Multivitamin contains 800 mcg of folic acid, which is higher than the RDA's of 400 mcg for females from age 14 to menopause, 600 mcg for pregnant women, and 500 mcg for breastfeeding women, but it's well within safe upper limits.
 It also contains 400 IU of vitamin D and 200 mg of calcium, which is the current RDA.
 It is gluten and yeast free, but not vegetarian and the serving size is one pill per day.

-Rite Aid Prenatals contain 800 mcg of folic acid, 400 IU of vitamin D and 28 mg of iron.
+Rite Aid Prenatal Tablets with Folic Acid (Est. $18 for 225 tablets) is another very affordable prenatal multivitamin that has passed previous tests for accuracy in labeling and verified ingredients and purity.
+It contains 800 mcg of folic acid, 400 IU of vitamin D and 28 mg of iron.
 In an older formula, only 25 percent of vitamin A was available as beta-carotene; now it's 100 percent.
-It has only 200 mg of calcium.
+It also contains 200 mg of calcium.
 Rite Aid Prenatal Tablets with Folic Acid get overall good reviews from users for value, but some say the pills are large -- a common issue with prenatal vitamins.